NBISweden/GenErode/config/slurm/README.md

 time, their compute resources can be updated in this file.

 > Note that the current configuration files were adjusted to the HPC clusters Rackham from UPPMAX and Dardel from PDC/KTH.
+Details on how to configure and run GenErode on Dardel are provided below.
 The configuration file for Snakemake version 7 was kept for comparison which was also written for Rackham/UPPMAX.

 3) Start GenErode the following: